Press Release

 The governments of Germany and Austria have made comparable apologies and restitution to the Jewish victims of Nazi atrocities and to the state of Israel.
 The United States, Canada, The Netherlands, South Korea and many other nations have passed laws to declassify records of WW II and appropriate funds to collect, retain, organize, archive and publish WW II historical records and provide financial assistance to victims of WW II who are in need.
 Throughout Europe and Asia, countries have funded the construction and erection of memorial monuments and

+museums in remembrance of victims of the war.
+Japan must do no less to honor its victims.
 Now, the G-4 nations have created an opportunity and extra time before engaging other nations in the formal reform process, the Global Alliance urges Japanese government to take advantage the window of opportunity to position itself for the expected challenges.
 It must meet the international expectation and behaves like an authentic leader.
 Respect (and the UNSC permanent membership) cannot be "bought" and must be earned with diligent and sincere efforts.
 First, the Japanese politicians must tone down their militant rhetoric's, develop and implement a comprehensive national policy that will convince the rest of the world, in particular the nations victimized by Japan in the past, their true contrition and change of hearts.
+The Global Alliance wishes Japan the best of luck and welcomes all positive and constructive changes in its relations with other nations in a peaceful and prosperous future.

 Please contact Ignatius Y. Ding at ignatius@global-alliance.net for further information.